 ♦ Educational experiences that are grounded in basic skills, evidence-based knowledge and positive attitudes will produce graduates with sound knowledge base, requisite clinical competencies, strong work ethic and lifelong learning skills that are necessary for safe, ethical, and effective entry level practice.

 HHCI is a privately owned and operated postsecondary educational institution incorporated in March 2006 to provide health career educational opportunities to adult students who desire a career in healthcare.
-HHCI received its initial licensure to operate as a postsecondary career educational institution in April 2006 from the New Hampshire Department of Education, Division of Higher Education-Higher Education Commission.
+HHCI received its initial licensure to operate as a postsecondary career educational institution in April 2006 from the New Hampshire Department of Education, Division of Educator Support and Higher Education.
 The New Hampshire Board of Nursing approved its Licensed Practical Nursing (LPN) program in September 2006.
 The LPN program enrolled its first cohort of students in December 2006 and graduated its first class in December 2007.
 Since then, the LPN program has graduated more than two hundred Licensed Practical Nurses.
 The LPN program is the only program currently offered at HHCI.

 Our student body is comprised of adult learners from diverse cultural and ethnic backgrounds.
 Majority of our students are adults with work and family obligations.
 Yet a great many of them are successful in completing the required course-work in their program of study.